kyleboas/tacticsjournal.com/_posts/2024/11/2024-11-25-football-at-a-walking-pace.md

 Is it a sacrafice to play this way?

-I would first, it is a sacrafice, but if I was in their position, I would take that sacrafice to save the legs of my players.
+I would say first, it is a sacrafice, but if I was in their position, I would take that sacrafice to save the legs of my players.
 I’m not mad at the team, I’m mad at the situation.
 To last a full season, I don’t think they have a choice.

 I'll keep watching but I am fed up.